esoadamo/thesis/chapters/06 Solutions.md

 As every one of the problems or needs was solved by at least one of the presented solutions, there are no leftover unresolved problems.

+### Final recommendations

+Because the student uses the iPhone as their primary device and already interacts with the Apple ecosystem, it is most convenient for them to use the same services on their laptop.
+On the other hand, OneDrive from Microsoft provides the additional benefit of restoring an older version of files, which may be preferable if the user is working on longer documents, as this would prevent accidental overwriting.
+However, this comes at the cost of having only half the storage (1 TB for OneDrive, 2 TB for iCloud Drive) at a comparable price.

 ## Individual tech-skilled user

 As this user is more experienced, we can expect them to be able to understand or create their own even more complex solutions.
 First, as this profile is more interested in privacy, they may consider switching from their main Google account to Proton, which offers features similar to those the user currently uses.
 A second advantage of Proton is that it offers a private VPN service that solves the need to protect their device when connecting to untrusted networks.